azdavis/azdavis.net/posts/en/breakfast-burritos.md

 ### Frying pan

 I use a 10 inch cast iron pan from Lodge.
 You can get fancier ones, but the one I have seems pretty good.
-If you use a cast iron pan, remember to scrub, dry, and season it after each use.
+If you use a cast iron pan, remember to scrub, dry, and season it with some cooking oil after each use.

 ### Spatula

-I like the "fish turner" style of spatula, which is made of very thin, slatted metal.
+The "fish turner" style of spatula, which is made of very thin, slatted metal, is quite nice.
 I find this makes it easier to get the spatula under stuff to flip it over.

-Also, if you're going to use a metal spatula, you need a durable frying pan.
-A cast iron pan will be quite durable, which is nice.
+Also, if you're going to use a metal spatula, you need a durable frying pan, like a cast iron one.

 ### Grater

-I like the box grater style which has various grater settings.
+A box grater will have various grater settings.
 You'll probably want to grate the ingredients on a pretty large setting.

 ### Bowl and plate